AgoraIO/Advanced-Video/Screensharing/Agora-Screen-Sharing-Android/README.md

 Add the address which can integrate the Agora Video SDK automatically through JCenter in the property of the dependence of the "app/build.gradle":
 ```
-compile 'io.agora.rtc:full-sdk:2.0.0'
+implementation 'io.agora.rtc:full-sdk:2.4.0'
 ```
-(This sample program has added this address and do not need to add again.
-Adding the link address is the most important step if you want to integrate the Agora Video SDK in your own application.)
+(Adding the dependency is the most important step if you want to integrate the Agora Video SDK in your own application.)

 - Alternative way to integrate: